ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/docs/github-actions.md

   this pack.
 * Once you have verified that you have access to the GitHub Student Developer Pack, login to the website <https://codecov.io> using your GitHub credentials.
-* Once you log in, assuming that you are already of the course organization for CS156, you should see the name of that organization (e.g. `ucsb-cs156-f20`)Note that the quarter may be different depending on when you are reading these instructions--navigate to the organization for the current quarter.
+* Once you log in, assuming that you are already of the course organization for CS156, you should see the name of that organization (e.g. `ucsb-cs156-f20`).
+Note that the quarter may be different depending on when you are reading these instructions--navigate to the organization for the current quarter.

   You should then be able to navigate to a link for your own repo.

   If you do NOT see your organization or repo, you can also try just